 In a fireside chat with Google CEO Larry Page, he noted that anytime you ask a group of workers if they’d like more time off, they will undoubtedly answer yes.

 Jason Fried has readily acknowledged that Basecamp’s annual 4-day workweek period, which aims to foster creativity by reducing burnout and fatigue, makes them “an outlier.”
-And while Sweden is seeing a ton of benefits from their 6-hour work day program, France is looking at extending workers’ hours in order to combat its high unemployment rate, which is seeing 1 in 4 young adults without a steady income.
+And while Sweden is seeing a ton of benefits from their 6-hour workday program, companies like Buffer are seeing a marked difference in morale and autonomy when shortening their weeks.